Station to Station: Recording process

 For previous albums, Bowie had maintained a relatively straightforward recording process.
 He arrived at the studio with tracks that were fully written and rehearsed, recorded at a brisk pace, and the sessions concluded quickly.
 With the massive commercial success of Young Americans, and a reissue of "Space Oddity" becoming his first UK number-one single, Bowie did not feel compelled to rush the process in L.A.
 He arrived at Cherokee with fragments of songs rather than finished compositions, changing them as recording progressed.
 He then gave the ideas to Alomar, who worked on the arrangements with Murray and Davis.
 After the backing tracks came saxophone, keyboard and lead guitar overdubs, followed by vocal tracks, ending with production effects.
 Bowie would use this new process for the rest of the decade.
 Alomar recalled, "It was one of the most glorious albums that I've ever done ...
 We experimented so much on it".
 Maslin added, "I loved those sessions because we were totally open and experimental in our approach."
 Slick contributed numerous guitar effects throughout the sessions.
 According to Bowie, "I got some quite extraordinary things out of Slick.
 I think it captured his imagination to make noises on guitar, and textures, rather than playing the right notes."
 Both Slick and Maslin praised Bowie's "on-the-spot approach".
-Slick found no rehearsals advantageous, resulting in a cleaner performance.
+Slick found the lack of rehearsals advantageous, resulting in a cleaner performance.